Many visitors to Japan mention viewing Mt. Fuji as one of the things they wish to do during the stay.

 Where is the best area to see Mt Fuji?

-Viewing from the Yamanashi side is supposed to give you the best chances of seeing the summit.
+Viewing from the Yamanashi side where the Five Lakes are located provides better chances of seeing the summit.
 From the Shizuoka side, warm air coming from the bay often cause clouds to form and blocking a clear view.

 Hakone is another popular area to view the mountain and also due to its proximity to Tokyo - however it is further away from Mt Fuji, which means your chances become smaller.